Closed-Loop Nash Competition for Liquidity: Main Results

 The constants in Theorem \ref{thm-nash-closed-loop} are determined by the root of the scalar equation \eqref{phi-N-lambda-h}, which can readily be solved numerically.
 However, in order to disentangle the effects of holding costs $\gamma$, trading costs $\lambda$, and competition between $N$ agents, it is also instructive to expand the solution for small $\lambda$.
-The proof of this result is again deferred to Section~\ref{sec-cl-asymp}.
+The proof of this result is again deferred for better readability, see Section~\ref{sec-cl-asymp}.

 \begin{proposition} For small price impact $\lambda \to 0$,